 I recently finished reading Shén Tōu Tiānxià (神偷天下), which roughly means ‘The Fantastic Theft of the World’.
 Here’s a quote (note: I’m cutting out the spoilerful parts of this conversation):

-Yin Duxing stared at him, and said “She has … suffered so much for you, and risked her life.
-Your affections are mutual, and you two are bosom partners.
+Yin Duxing stared at him, and said, “She has … suffered so much for you, and almost died.
+Your affections are mutual, and you two are loving partners.
 Why don’t you marry her…?”

-Chu Han was surprised, and said “Marry Bailiduan?
+Chu Han, surprised, said, “Marry Bailiduan?
 How could I marry her?”

-Yin Duxing replied “Why wouldn’t you be able marry her?”
+Yin Duxing asked, “Why wouldn’t you be able marry her?”

-Chu Han said “I never thought of marrying her.
-I can’t marry her for real, she is…” For the moment he didn’t know how to explain, and thought for a good long time, and then said “It’s as if she and I are one.
+Chu Han said, “I never thought of marrying her.
+I can’t marry her, she is…” At first he didn’t know how to explain.
+He thought for a good long time, and then said, “It’s as if she and I are one.
 She is like a scar on my body, no matter what, it will always be with me, and never leave.
-I have no need to marry her, and cannot marry her’.
+I don’t need to marry her, and cannot marry her’.

-And thus Chu Han discovers just how much Mandarin sucks at describing emotionally intimate relationships which are not based on romance or family kinship (not that English is any better).
+And thus Chu Han discovers just how difficult it is to describe emotionally intimate relationships which are not based on romance or family kinship.

 The novel specifically says that Chu Han and Bailiduan’s relationship is non-sexual.
 Word of God says it’s also non-romantic.
 I would add (my interpretation, which I admit somewhat contradicts Word of God) that Chu Han and Bailiduan are also not friends.
 Or perhaps, most accurately, they are ‘frenemies’.